 4.3 Resisting arrest – PC 148

-Under Penal Code 148 PC, resisting arrest is the crime where people willfully resist, delay, or obstruct law enforcement officers or emergency medical technicians in the performance of their official duties.6
+Under Penal Code 148 PC, resisting arrest is where you willfully resist, delay, or obstruct law enforcement officers or emergency medical technicians in the performance of their official duties.6

 As with VC 2800, PC 148 only prohibits willful acts.
-This means a defendant can contest a charge by showing that he/she did not act willfully.
+This means you can contest a charge by showing that you did not act willfully.

 Legal References: